Post-blackness: Facts and statistics

-In 2003, Forbes magazine may have proclaimed Oprah Winfrey the country's first black woman billionaire, but still most of the black middle class was in this period part of the lower middle class.
-Since the election of president Barack Obama, Darryl Pinckney is claiming, it has become apparent that being black middle-class is not as elitist as it used to be.
+In 2003, Forbes magazine proclaimed Oprah Winfrey the country's first black woman billionaire, but still most of the black middle class was in this period part of the lower middle class.
+Since the election of President Barack Obama, Darryl Pinckney claims, it has become apparent that being black middle-class is not as elitist as it used to be.
 The new black elite has become so large that being middle-class has become quite normal.

 Eugene Robinson states in Disintegration: The Splintering of Black America (2010) that it is not the black poor who are trying to redefine black America.
 He claims that “pre-civil right one-nation black America” does not exist anymore, and that blacks do not share anything more than a few symbols left over from civil rights history.
 The black mainstream is now part of the economic and cultural mainstream of America.

 The Bureau of Labor Statistics, on the other hand, states in the 2010 report that the median income of blacks had fallen from $32,584 to $29,328, compared to the national median income of $49,777.
 So while 43.7 percent of whites were categorized as middle-class, the percentage of black middle-class fell to 38.4 percent.
 The rest of the black population was divided into 29 percent working-class and 23.5 percent living in poverty.